Nofre/RGBed/README.md

 - Improve FFT modes
 - Create 3D case model and print it

+## Licence
+All code under MIT licence except the files which have another licence specified on them.

 ## Thanks

 - [Audio Spectrum Analyzer for Android](https://github.com/bewantbe/audio-analyzer-for-android)